 There are various types of small business finance.
 You might or might not qualify for a loan based on the type of the loan and your business.
 It is important that you understand the loan details before you apply for the right one.

 Tip: Read about the various types of loans and understand which one best suits your requirement.
 Alternately, apply for a loan with us and one of our lending specialists will get in touch with you to understand your requirements and find the right lender for your loan requirement.

 12. You have not approached the right lender

-Tip: This is where you can take the help of an intermediary like Capital Boost.
+Tip: This is where you can take the help of an intermediary like us.
 Having partnered with all leading lenders in Australia, we understand their criteria and terms and based on your business, will match you to a lender that best suits your requirements.